Advertiser Disclosure

 John F. Kennedy International Airport.
 Image Credit: John F. Kennedy International Airport

-John F. Kennedy International Airport has 5 terminals numbered 1, 4, 5, 7, and 8, and these are located on the outside of a rectangular loop, with vehicle access and parking on the inside.
+John F. Kennedy International Airport has 5 terminals numbered 1, 4, 5, 7, and 8.
+These are on the outside of a rectangular loop, with vehicle access and parking on the inside.
 The inside of the loop is landside, or pre-security, where all passengers and visitors can access, and the outside areas are airside, or post-security, where only passengers with a valid ticket are permitted.

-The loop is defined by the AirTrain tracks, which is the way to get from one terminal to another, excluding access to Terminal 1, which is currently via free shuttle bus from Terminals 4 or 8.
-None of the terminals interconnect with airside walkways, so you do need to go through security again for a flight connection.
+The AirTrain tracks define the loop, which is used to get from one terminal to another.
+None of the terminals interconnect with airside walkways, so you must go through security again for a flight connection.

 AirTrain